ThoNohT/jbon/README.md

 - Second is a number (size `GG`) indicating the number of fields in the object.

-- After that follow the same number of field definition.
+- After that follow the same number of field definitions.
 Each field definition consists of two parts.
-  - A field index number (size `GG`), indicating at which point to insert the field in the object definition from which is being inherited. `0` means that the field is inserted at the start, higher numbers indicate that the fields are inserted after the object with this index in the object definition on which this one depends.
+  - A field index number (size `GG`), indicating at which point to insert the field in the object definition from which is being inherited. `0` means that the field is inserted at the start, higher numbers indicate that the fields are inserted after the field with this index in the object definition on which this one depends.
 If multiple field indexes are the same, they are appended at the appropriate place in order.
   - The name of this field, starting with a number (size `DD`) indicating the length of the string, followed by the same number of bytes that form the string representing the name of the field.

 ### References header